 Elves live in pristine woods, crystal spires or elegant palaces, emphasis on light and natural beauty, openness.
 Dwarves live in great halls and impregnable fortresses that are usually underground, emphasis on artifice and containment.

-We've given a lot of information here about the specific races, Elves and Dwarves, but the core of this trope is not about them.
-It is about how that plays out in lots of stories that have no Elves or Dwarves in them at all.
-In historical fictions/fantasies you will find Aristocrats versus Barbarians, for example, which could be exchanged for Elves and Dwarves quite easily.
-Science Fiction will have some variation on Eloi and Morlocks, or a Crystal Spires and Togas race versus Humans, or a primitive but nature-oriented race versus Humans.
-In a contemporary business setting, it will be Marketeers versus Engineers.
+We've given a lot of information here about the specific races, elves and dwarves, but the core of this trope isn't about them.
+It's about how that plays out in lots of stories that have no elves or dwarves in them at all.
+In historical fictions/fantasies, you'll find aristocrats versus barbarians, for example, which could be exchanged for elves and dwarves quite easily.
+Science Fiction will have some variation on Eloi and Morlocks, or a Crystal Spires and Togas race versus a Proud Warrior Race, or a primitive but nature-oriented race versus humans.
+In a contemporary business setting, it'll be marketeers versusengineers.
 A lot of the modern retelling of the classic Cowboys and Indians western sagas has been presented as this sort of "spiritual barbarian vs. industrialized civilization" meme.
 Force And Finesse tends to describe their contrasting combat styles.

-A common subversion is for the Elf and the Dwarf to better understand each other and their respective cultures.
-The Dwarf may gain a new respect for the Elf's culture and deep learning, while the Elf comes to appreciate the Dwarf's craftsmanship and hard work.
-Also expect both sides to put aside their differences and team up against a third enemy.
-That third enemy is usually portrayed as primarily destructive (Orcs, for example).
+A common subversion is for the elf and the dwarf to better understand each other and their respective cultures.
+The dwarf may gain a new respect for the elf's culture and deep learning, while the elf comes to appreciate the dwarf's craftsmanship and hard work.
+Also expect both sides to put aside their differences and team up against a third enemy, who's usually portrayed as primarily destructive (orcs, for example).
 The attribute shared by elves and dwarves primarily being creativity.

 Compare with Pirates Versus Ninjas — although the latter is a recent Memetic Mutation while this trope is Older than Television.
 Likewise the horror-oriented werewolves vs. vampires.
 Comedy will show this one as Slobs Versus Snobs, Big Guy, Little Guy, or Fat and Skinny.
 It can sometimes manifest as a form of Fantastic Racism.
 Don't expect to see a dwarf/elf hybrid due to Hybrid Overkill Avoidance and both sides being verysquicked at the prospect.